quicwg/multipath/draft-ietf-quic-multipath.md

 specified by Path Identifier, encoded as a variable-length integer.

-## MAX_PATHS frames {#max-paths-frame}
+## MAX_CLIENT_PATHS and MAX_SERVER_PATHS frames {#max-paths-frame}

-A MAX_PATHS frame (type=0x15228c0b) informs the peer of the cumulative number of paths it is permitted to open.
+The MAX_CLIENT_PATHS and MAX_SERVER_PATHS frame (type=0x15228c0b) informs the peer of the cumulative number of client initiated and server initiated paths for which it MAY publish
+MP_NEW_CONNECTION_ID frames.

 MAX_PATHS frames are formatted as shown in {{fig-max-paths-frame-format}}.

 ~~~
-MAX_PATHS Frame {
+MAX_CLIENT_PATHS Frame {
-  Type (i) = 0x15228c0b,
+  Type (i) = 0x15228c0c,
-  Maximum Paths (i),
+  Maximum Path Identifier (i),
 }

+MAX_SERVER_PATHS Frame {
+  Type (i) = 0x15228c0d,
+  Maximum Path Identifier (i),
+}

 ~~~
 {: #fig-max-paths-frame-format title="MAX_PATHS Frame Format"}

-MAX_PATHS frames contain the following field:
+MAX_CLIENT_PATHS and MAX_SERVER_PATHS frames contain the following field:

 Maximum Path Identifier:
 : A count of the cumulative number of path that can be opened over the lifetime of the connection.
 This value cannot exceed 2^32-1, as it is not possible to encode Path IDs larger than 2^32-1.
 Receipt of a frame that permits opening of a path with Path Identifier larger than this limit MUST be treated as a connection error of type FRAME_ENCODING_ERROR.
+This MUST be an even value for client initiated paths, and an odd value for server initiated path.

 Loss or reordering can cause an endpoint to receive a MAX_PATHS frame with a lower path limit than was previously received.
 MAX_PATHS frames that do not increase the path limit MUST be ignored.

-An endpoint MUST NOT initiate a path with a path ID higher than the Maximum Paths value.
+An endpoint MUST NOT initiate publish MP_NEW_CONNECTION_ID frames with a path ID higher than the Maximum Paths value advertised in MAX_CLIENT_PATHS for even numbered paths or in MAX_SERVER_PATHS for odd numbers.
-An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer opens more paths than was permitted.
+An endpoint MUST terminate the a connection with an error of type MP_PROTOCOL_VIOLATION if a peer published MP_NEW_CONNECTION_ID frames with higher Path Identifiers than was permitted.

 # Error Codes {#error-codes}